maheshj01/searchfield/README.md

 - `controller`: TextEditing Controller to interact with the searchfield.
 - `emptyWidget`: Custom Widget to show when search returns empty Results (defaults to `SizedBox.shrink`)
+- `focusNode` : FocusNode to interact with the searchfield.
 - `hasOverlay` : shows floating suggestions on top of the Ui if disabled the suggestions will be shown along the searchInput. if not specified defaults to `true`.
 - `hint` : hint for the search Input.